 Microsoft Remote Desktop

-As you would expect Microsoft Remote Desktop allows you to securely connect to any remote PC and access all of its files, apps and network resources along with access to published Windows apps on Microsoft Azure.
+As you would expect,Microsoft Remote Desktop allows you to securely connect to any remote PC and access all of its files, apps and network resources along with access to published Windows apps on Microsoft Azure.

 Fing - Network Tools

-Many printers now natively support Cloud Print and older printers can be added using Chrome.To keep as many things paperless as possible, the app also offers the ability to save anything directly to Google Drive.
+Many printers now natively support Cloud Print, and older printers can be added using Chrome.To keep as many things paperless as possible, the app also offers the ability to save anything directly to Google Drive.

-Basic notes can be handwritten, text, photos, attachments or reminders with text notes.
+Basic notes can be handwritten, but they can also contain typed text, photos, attachments and more.
+There is a lot of flexibility with Evernote.
 A web clipping tool for Chrome allows you to capture any page that catches your interest.
 This data is sorted into notebooks that can be searched.
-Advanced features include the ability to snap a picture of text and have it become automatically searchable.
-Premium subscribers can also annotate PDFs or images with text, handwriting and arrows.
+Advanced features include the ability to snap a picture of a document and have it become automatically searchable.
+Premium subscribers can annotate PDFs or images with text, handwriting and arrows.

-The basic app is just $2 and includes vast customization options and an impressive feature set that includes dual-pane file management with the ability to drag and drop files between them, support for managing all major cloud storage solutions, archive file creation and extraction plus Chromecast support.
+The basic app is just $3, and includes vast customization options and an impressive feature set that includes dual-pane file management with the ability to drag and drop files between them, support for managing all major cloud storage solutions, archive file creation and extraction plus Chromecast support.